clojurebridge-minneapolis/track1-chatter/README.md

 functions: ```conj``` and ```swap!```.

 > #### conj
-> There are many ways to work with lists of values in Clojure.
+> There are many ways to work with collections of values in Clojure.
 One commonly
 > used function is ```conj```.
 The name is short for "conjoin".
 This function
-> will take a collection and one or more item(s) to add to the collection.
-It
+> takes a collection and one or more item(s) to add to the collection.
+It then
-> then returns a new collection without modifying the original collection.
+> returns a _new_ collection without modifying the original collection.
 >
 > ```clojure
 > (conj [:one :two] :three)